Best Of17 min read

 • Limited portfolio customization

-• Fidelity Flex funds aren't transferable out (slight lock-in)
+• Fidelity Flex funds can't be transferred elsewhere (slight lock-in)

 #5.
 Charles Schwab Intelligent Portfolios — Best for Fee-Averse Investors With Capital